Nordeste, Azores

 Nordeste ([ˌnɔɾˈðɛʃtɨ]; Portuguese for northeast, hence that part of the island) is a municipality on the northeastern part of São Miguel Island in the Azores.
 The population in 2011 was 4,937, in an area of 101.47 km2.

 Geography

-The municipality Nordeste covers the northeastern part of the island São Miguel.
+The municipality of Nordeste covers the northeastern part of the island São Miguel.
 It is the least populated on the island of São Miguel, and most of its interior is covered forests, mountainous peaks and river-valleys, punctuated by fertile pastureland.
+It was formerly a fertile area used for growing wheat that was used to supply ships heading to the East Indies.
+King Manuel I of Portugal granted it the status of a town.
+The prosperity of the municipality ended after an earthquake in 1534 led to the fertile farmland being buried under pumice from the mountains.

 The highest elevations in this region include Pico Redondo (980 metres), Pico Verde (927 metres), Pico Bartolomeu (887 metres) and Pico da Vara (1103 metres), the highest point on the island of São Miguel.

 Administratively, there are nine civil parishes in the municipality: